Borrowing to invest

 Borrowing to invest is high risk and you should seek

-- it allows you to have more money to invest, both your money and
+- it gives you more money to invest

 - if you are on a high marginal tax